TUTOR: BECKY RICHARDS

 All material is included in the student fee (white clay, red clay, colour, glaze and firing).

 Ceramic works will be fired by the tutor and returned to students three to four weeks after the end of class.
 Students will be able to pick up their ceramic works from Whitecliffe's reception.

-There will be a break week between session 5 and session 6 to allow for drying time before glazing on session 6.
+There will be a break week before session 5 and session 6 to allow for drying time before glazing on session 6.